ubc-cpen400p-22w/classroom/Assignment3/README.md

 2. Source code of your shared library that tracks and checks the usage of heap memory.
 Please name this file as `HeapChecker.cpp`.

-3. Two test `.cpp` files named `Test1.cpp`, `Test2.cpp` that consist of two unique test cases (scenarios) not described in the examples that test your analysis pass.
+3. Two test `.c` files named `Test1.c`, `Test2.c` that consist of two unique test cases (scenarios) not described in the examples that test your analysis pass.
 Include a brief comment at the top of each source file describing what scenario you are testing.

+4. Any necessary header files (i.e., interval tree implementation) to run your solution.
+These will not be marked, however.

 ## Evaluation Rubric